netnutmike/screeps/README.md

 It has been a while since I pushed an update out, and this one is LOADED with new stuff.
 I have been playing with Storage, Containers and links and most of the changes in this update are related to that.
 There are a few other things as well.

 * I modified the remote harvester role so that the energy collected can be delivered to different destinations.
 There is more detail down the change log that describes how to change the destination of the harvested energy.
-* 2 new roles that are duplicates of remote harvester were created, they are names remoteHarvester2 and RemoteHarveser3.
+* 2 new roles that are duplicates of remote harvester were created, they are named remoteHarvester2 and RemoteHarvester3.
 They use the same module.
 They are truly duplicates.
 This was done so that you can remote harvest from more than one remote room.
 If you want to harvest the energy from multiple rooms and place it in storage you need multiple remote harvesters.
 * A new role called transferer was created, it's sole purpose is to transfer energy from a link to the storage container.
-In my case I build the link and storage with one sqaure between them, this creep sits in between and picks up energy from the link and deposits it into the container.
-In the future this creep will also do the oposite and take energy from the storage and send it to another link.
+In my case I build the link and storage with one square between them, this creep sits in between and picks up energy from the link and deposits it into the container.
+In the future this creep will also do the opposite and take energy from the storage and send it to another link.
 * A new role was created that is the same as the harvester but delivers the energy to the storage container.
 This is to help build up the storage container.
 This role will be modified in the future to deliver the energy to links and containers as well.
 This was just a quick and dirty way to get energy into the storage as I was learning.
 * A new role was created called spawnMaintainer that works similar to the harvester where it adds energy to the spawns and extentions.
 However, the source of energy is the Storage container.
 Since I have created and implemented this, the reports are showing that the wait is not for energy but for busy.
 You have to be careful to make sure the energy spend from the Storage container is less than or equal to the energy that you are putting in.
 I am running both the harvesters and the spawnmaintainers.
 I do not recommend that you not run the harvesters as they are how the room would recover if the site got attacked and the creeps wiped out.
 * I have modifed the harvesters to look for the STRUCTURE_STORAGE in the event that the Spawns and extentions are all full.
 This means that they help to fill up the Storage container when there is nothing to fill up with energy.
 In the future I will probably make the second destination configurable.
 * I created a new role called Remote Storage which is like the name says, the same as the storage but pulls the energy from other rooms just like the remote upgrader and remote harvesters do.
 This role will be decommissioned because the remote harvester has the ability to deliver energy to multiple destination types including the Storage containers that this role does.
 This was created before the remote harvester was modified.
 * I created a new role called eminer (energy miner) that is basically a harvester that can deliver the energy to a set of flexible destinations.
 This role also has the ability to repair Containers that have an aging function to them.
-This role can replace the original Storage role as it can deliver to Link, Contains and Storage.
+This role can replace the original Storage role as it can deliver to Links, Containers and Storage.
 * I created a new role called eminer2 which is an exact duplicate of the eminer role mentioned above.
 This allows another eminer to have different delivery settings.
 * I am not sure if I mentioned this is a previous change log or not, I cannot find it if I did.
 There is a new role called claim.
 This role simply goes to a room and claims the controller.
 * I added a large list of constants to the constants.js file.
 Most of them are around the new options for the rooms and roles that I have not yet listed.
 There are a few that are important for changes that are listed further down the change log: